Rental Guides · Last updated 2 June 2026

 Quick Summary

-• La Linea has several distinct rental areas with prices ranging from around €500/month in the fishing quarter to €900+ near La Alcaidesa
+• La Linea has several distinct rental areas with prices ranging from around €500/month in the fishing quarter to €900+ near Alcaidesa

 • Centro is the best all-round choice for Gibraltar commuters: walkable to the border, central, well-connected